 At its core, the Framework is a detective-style candidate evaluation pipeline that records validated results.

-A Frame consists of five layers of evaluation that every Candidate passes through, where logic, constraints, and execution rules are pre-defined.
+A Frame consists of six layers of evaluation that every Candidate passes through, where logic, constraints, and execution rules are pre-defined.
 Understanding and properly defining each layer leads to more reliable and efficient solutions.

 A Frame does not discover correctness at runtime; it enforces correctness through pre-defined conditions.